qiskit-community/qiskit-nature/README.md

 input specification is processed by the PySCF driver.
 This driver produces an `ElectronicStructureProblem` which gathers all the problem information required by Qiskit Nature.
-The second-quantized operators contained in that problem can be mapped to qubit operators with a `QubitConverter`.
-Here, we chose the parity mapping in combination with a 2-qubit reduction, which is a precision-preserving optimization removing two qubits; a reduction in complexity that is particularly advantageous for NISQ computers.
+The second-quantized operators contained in that problem can be mapped to qubit operators with a `QubitMapper`.
+Here, we chose the `ParityMapper` which automatically removes 2 qubits due to inherit symmetries when the `num_particles` are provided to it; a reduction in complexity that is particularly advantageous for NISQ computers.

 For actually finding the ground state solution, the Variational Quantum Eigensolver (VQE) algorithm is used.
-Its main three components, the estimator primitive, wavefunciton ansatz (`UCCSD`), and optimizer, are passed to the `VQEUCCFactory`, a utility of Qiskit Nature simplifying the setup of the `VQE` algorithm and its components.
-This factory also ensures consistent settings for the ansatzes initial state and the optimizers initial point.
+Its main three components are the estimator primitive, wavefunciton ansatz (`UCCSD`), and optimizer.
+The `UCCSD` component is the only one provided directly by Qiskit Nature and it is usually paired with the `HartreeFock` initial state and an all-zero initial point for the optimizer.

-The entire problem is then solved using a `GroundStateEigensolver` which wraps both, the `QubitConverter` and `VQEUCCFactory`.
+The entire problem is then solved using a `GroundStateEigensolver` which wraps both, the `ParityMapper` and `VQE`.
 Since an `ElectronicStructureProblem` is provided to it (which was the output of the `PySCFDriver`) it also returns an `ElectronicStructureResult`.

 ### Further examples